rehierl/abstract-properties/02-0-basic-maths/3-0-simple-sequences.md

 * `s := ( 1, 2, 2, 'a', false, ... )`

-Like a simple set, a sequence (aka. **tuple**) of elements is a specialized multiset such that a total order is associated with the components it contains.
+Like a simple set, a sequence (aka. **tuple**) of elements is a specialized multiset.
+In contrary to that, a sequence is such that a total order is associated with the components it contains.
 That is, each component must be understood to be associated with a numeric id, which is taken from the set of natural numbers (i.e. `(id in [1,*])`) and unique in regards to the corresponding sequence (i.e. not "globally" unqiue).

 Note that, without any further definition, a sequence may in general hold values of any kind.
 Also, distinct components may hold the same value/element.